fujiwara/awslim/README.md

 #### Show help

 aws-sdk-client-go is a simple wrapper of the AWS SDK Go v2 service client.
 Its usage is the same as that of the AWS SDK Go v2.
+If the third argument is "help", it shows the URL of the method documentation.

 ```console
 $ aws-sdk-client-go ecs DescribeClusters help